The 10 Best iPhone 7 Cases

 video play icon

 This wiki has been updated 34 times since it was first published in December of 2016.
 We know you intend to be careful, but given the iPhone 7 and 8 are still so popular, you would be wise to safeguard your investment with one of these handy cases.
 We’ve chosen a variety of designs, from slim and sleek to heavily armored to flip folios, to suit a range of tastes.
 We've specifically focused on those that offer effective protection against drops, dirt, scratches, and dings.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Obliq Slim Meta